 Only God can produce true contentment in us.

-We realize anew that God is indeed who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.
+We realize anew that God is who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.
 We rediscover that he is the sole source of true contentment.

 Not until God is all we have do we truly understand that he is all we need.